danielblawson/danielblawson.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm Daniel.
-Starting Fall 2024, I am a PhD student at [Mila](https://mila.quebec/en) and [Université de Montréal](https://www.umontreal.ca/).
+Since Fall 2024, I am a PhD student at [Mila](https://mila.quebec/en) and the [Université de Montréal](https://www.umontreal.ca/).

 I am generally interested in machine learning, reinforcement learning, and robotics.